mdabbous88/bikesharing/README.md

 # bikesharing

 ##Overview of the Analysis
-This analysis is done in Tableau to understand, analyze and draw conclusions from a bike sharing service in the city of New York in order to apply these observations to the bikes sharing service intended to be established in the city of Des Moines.
+This analysis is done in Tableau to understand, analyze and draw conclusions from a bike sharing service in the city of New York in order to apply these observations to the bike sharing service intended to be established in the city of Des Moines.

 Tableau Public link [click here](https://public.tableau.com/views/Citbike_df/CityBike-NY?:language=en-US&:display_count=n&:origin=viz_share_link)